TommasoTarchi/autoRNAseq/gene_count-pipeline/README.md

     - Change `save_all_bams` variable to true if you want to keep all BAM files produced along the pipeline (usually **not recommended**, especially when working with many files).
 If you only want the final result, leave it to false.

+    - Set `nf_work_dir` to the path to work directory of your choice (choose a directory with sufficient disk available).
+      If you leave it empty, `./work/` (nextflow default) will be passed.

 5. Run the pipeline using:
    ````